With just 3 items you can make this DIY Tabletop Fire Bowl to enjoy on your patio or outdoor space.

 I thought the rocks were going to be smaller and didn’t expect them to be big chunks, but what’s a girl to do?

 I had a small wide flower bowl I also picked up from Lowe’s and used a 10lb bag of the rocks.
 I didn’t think it would be enough at first, so I filled the bottom with pea gravel, then topped it off with the blue fire glass.
 I loosened the lid of the sterno can and then wedged the can into the center.
 I found the gel flame cans at my local Fred Meyer in the camping section.

 Can You Use Other Rocks for a Tabletop Fire Bowl?

 - Small River Rock

 - Pea Gravel

 Any hard non-flammable material will work great.
 The fire isn’t in direct contact like it would be for a natural gas fire pit and there is very little heat generated.

 The fire glass is beautiful and it worked well, but it’s expensive.

 And I hate to admit it, but the pea gravel looked more my style and would have worked great……and here I already had a full bucket in my potting area.

-To extinguish the flame, I used tongs to place the lid back on.
+Because it can burn for hours, you may want to put it out on your own.
+You cannot blow on it like a candle.
+To extinguish the flame, use tongs to place the lid back on.
 It goes out immediately.